Campus Center 2nd Floor

 In addition, ES majors are required to take (sometime during their four years) a natural science course, a social science course, and a humanities course with an environmental focus, chosen from an approved list or with prior approval of the department chair.

-Finally, to assure depth as well as breadth, ES majors are required to complete a seven-course focus in an approved department or interdisciplinary core (one of these courses is a methods course).
-Pre-approved departments are anthropology, biology, chemistry, economics, educational studies, geography, geology, history, philosophy, physics, political science and religious studies.
-Pre-approved interdisciplinary cores include climate science and policy, community and global health, environmental economics and policy, environmental justice, environmental science, environmental thoughts and values and international environment and development.
-Other departments/interdisciplinary cores can be selected with approval from the department chair.
+Finally, to assure depth as well as breadth, ES majors are required to complete a seven-course focus in an approved department or interdisciplinary emphasis (one of these courses is a methods course).
+Pre-approved departments are anthropology, biology, chemistry, economics, educational studies, geography, geology, history, mathematics and computer science, philosophy, physics, political science and religious studies.
+Pre-approved interdisciplinary emphases include climate science and policy, community and global health, environmental economics and policy, environmental justice, environmental science, environmental thoughts and values and international environment and development.

 Requirements for the minor: